 The overlap matrix is the overlap of different atomic orbitals.
 It can be printed with the PRINTOVERLAP keyword.
-The ordering of the coefficients is the same as that displayed for the molecular orbitals when the "Orbitals & Energies" check box is selected in the Calculations dialogue.
+The ordering of the coefficients is the same as that displayed for the molecular orbitals when the PRINTMO keyword is used.

 <S2> is the spin operator, and it is relevant in UHF calculations.
 While UHF (or ROHF) is required for open shell systems and to get certain bond separation energies correctly, it suffers from the disadvantage that its wave functions are not (exact) eigen-functions of the total spin operator.
 This is because the UHF ground state can be contaminated with functions corresponding to states of higher spin multiplicity.